bharathi-ram/MediCal-utilizations/README.md

 # MediCal-utilizations

-Data preparation code for predicting utilization in the KP Medi-Cal population.
+Data preparation code for predicting utilization in the Medi-Cal population.
 Used LASSO Regression for feature selection.